-Sarah Harris Sprawls Out In Bed While Baring Her Buns In A Cheeky Thong: ‘Def Didn’t Wake Up Like This’
+Sarah Harris Sprawls Out In Bed While Baring Her Buns In A Cheeky Thong: 'Def Didn't Wake Up Like This'

 She also wore a thong that matched the color and style of her top.
 The revealing undergarment covered little of her bubbly backside.
 It boasted thick straps that fit tightly on her waist, while it's high-rise design offered a peek at her shapely thighs.

-Sarah’s latest upload has garnered over 9,000 likes from her loyal fan base, and more than 190 left compliments in the comments section.
-Most fans were quick to applaud the model’s curvy figure while a few others struggled to find the right words, opting to comment with emoji instead.
+Sarah's latest upload has garnered over 9,000 likes from her loyal fan base and more than 190 left compliments in the comments section.
+Most fans were quick to applaud the model's curvy figure while a few others struggled to find the right words, opting to comment with emoji instead.

-“You are beautiful my love,” one follower wrote, adding a series of red hearts.
+"You are beautiful my love," one follower wrote, adding a series of red hearts to their words.

-“Omg u are freaking amazing.
-Every time I get your post ntoification I smile,” a second person commented.
+"Omg u are freaking amazing.
+Every time I get your post ntoification [sic] I smile," added a second person.

 "I don't know, I actually believe you wake up perfect and goddess like!" a third fan chimed in.